sebastiantoro06/sebastiantoro06/README.md

 ## Web Developer

 Hey there!
 I'm a self-taught front-end developer with a passion for creating awesome user experiences.
 I love to work with React, GraphQL, TypeScript, and Tailwind CSS to build responsive and visually appealing web applications.
 With 1 year of experience under my belt, I'm eager to continue growing my skills and collaborating with fun and innovative teams.
-Let's create something amazing together!

 - 🌍  I'm based in Melbourne, Australia
 - 📫 How to reach me **sebastiantorourrego@gmail.com**